 Whether you’re travelling the world on your gap year or visiting Bali for a week, backpacking or travelling in style, going on a working or an adventure holiday, we’ve got a wide range of travel insurance for you to choose from.

-Tell your loved ones not to worry: All of our international travel insurance policies provide cover for unlimited overseas emergency medical and hospital expenses.
+Tell your loved ones not to worry: All of our international travel insurance policies provide an unlimited amount for overseas emergency medical and hospital treatment.

 Depending on the type of travel insurance you choose, your cover can include: